 Australians have been evacuated from New Caledonia, where violent protests have been going on for a couple of weeks now.
 Do you know which country New Caledonia is a territory of?
-Is it Spain, France or the

-UK?
-It's France.
+Spain, France or the UK?
+It's France, although 41 percent of the population are Indigenous Kanak people, and many want independence from France.
 The violence started in response to French plans to extend voting rights to thousands of non-indigenous people.